-Applicant's Description: The proposed modifications to the Comprehensive Plan text and plan of development does not result in the failure to continue to provide a clear separation.
-The Rural Tier will continue as previously approved, and the proposed West Hyder Overlay (WHO) will be located between two residential projects and contribute to an orderly development pattern.
+Applicant's Description: The proposed modifications to the Comprehensive Plan text and ITG plan of development does not result in the failure to continue to provide a clear separation.
+The Rural Tier will continue to build out with ITG serving as a transition between the City of Westlake and the more rural residential and conservation uses as previously approved.
+The proposed West Hyder Overlay (WHO) will all for development to be located between two existing suburban residential projects and contribute to an orderly development pattern.